 A credit transaction occurs when a payment is received from a foreign nation, whereas a debit transaction occurs when a payment is made to a foreign country.
-Exports of goods and services, transfer receipts from foreigners in the form of gifts, grants, and other similar items, borrowings from abroad, foreigner investments in the country, and official sales of reserve assets such as gold to foreign countries and international agencies are the main items shown on the credit side (+).
-Imports of goods and services, transfer payments to foreigners in the form of gifts, grants, and other similar items, lending to foreign countries, investments by residents in foreign countries, and official purchases of reserve assets or gold from foreign countries and international agencies are the main items on the debit side (-).
-As a result, these credit and debit items are presented vertically in a country's balance of payments account, according to the idea of double-entry bookkeeping.
+Exports of goods and services, transfer receipts from foreigners in the form of gifts, grants, and other similar items, borrowings from abroad, foreigner investments in the country, and official sales of reserve assets such as gold to foreign countries and international agencies are the main items shown on the credit side (+).Imports of goods and services, transfer payments to foreigners in the form of gifts, grants, and other similar items, lending to foreign countries, investments by residents in foreign countries, and official purchases of reserve assets or gold from foreign countries and international agencies are the main items are presented vertically in a country's balance of payments account, according to the idea of double-entry bookkeeping.